 In financial decision-making, it is not uncommon for the decision-maker to link the probability of an event occurring with the consequences of the event itself.
-At this introductory stage of the learning process, let us put energy into 'containment of the risk management process.
-ARMDAT defines and elaborates on the following key concepts: risk, risk management, risk assessment, mitigation, and contamination.
+At this introductory stage of the learning process, let us put energy into 'the containment of the risk management process.
+ARMDAT defines and elaborates on the key concepts: risk, risk management, risk assessment, mitigation, and contamination.

-- Risk is the assignment of a probability to a threat vulnerability that has escalated to a hazard.
-It is a dangerous level capable of producing meaningful adverse outcomes. - Risk assessment represents the process of deciding what the hazard is to the desired outcome(s) associated with a decision-making choice. - Risk management is a contemplated set of actions that result in a sustainable business and operating environment. - Risk mitigation represents the collection of actions that, when taken together, help to reduce the vulnerabilities to disastrous outcomes.
-In practice one defines a risk mitigation period during which the collection of actions is valid. - Risk contamination is a process whereby a failing or depreciating asset depletes the value of an otherwise healthy asset.
+- Risk assigns a probability to a threat vulnerability that has escalated to a hazard.
+It is a dangerous level capable of producing meaningful adverse outcomes. - Risk assessment represents deciding the hazard to the desired outcome(s) associated with a decision-making choice. - Risk management is a contemplated set of actions that result in a sustainable business and operating environment. - Risk mitigation represents the collection of actions that, when taken together, help to reduce the vulnerabilities to disastrous outcomes.
+In practice, one defines a risk mitigation period during which the collection of actions is valid. - Risk contamination is a process whereby a failing or depreciating asset depletes the value of an otherwise healthy asset.
 In finance theory, this is better known as financial contagion.